Introduction to Online Convex Optimization: Approximating Linear Programs

-Almost immediately we obtain from the previous derivation the following: \begin{lemma} The returned vector $\bar{p}$ of Algorithm \ref{alg:simpleLP} is a $\frac{\sqrt{2 \log n}}{\sqrt{T}}$-approximate solution to the zero-sum game / LP. \end{lemma} \begin{proof} Following the exact same steps of the previous derivation, we have
+Almost immediately we obtain from the previous derivation the following: \begin{lemma} The returned vector $\bar{\x}$ of Algorithm \ref{alg:simpleLP} is a $\frac{\sqrt{2 \log n}}{\sqrt{T}}$-approximate solution to the zero-sum game and linear program it describes. \end{lemma} \begin{proof} Following the exact same steps of the previous derivation, we have

 Therefore, for each $i \in [m]$:

 \end{proof}